journey-education/ds-admissions-challenge/README.md

 ## Getting Started: Creating a Github Account

-You'll need a Github account in order to download all the necessary files and to submit your final work.
+You need a Github account in order to download all the necessary files and to submit your final work.

 [Click here](https://github.com/) to create a Github account.

 ## Downloading + Accessing Necessary Files

-Once you've created a Github account, you will need to download this repository to your local drive.
+Once you've created a Github account, you must download this repository to your local drive.
 > Click on the green button that says "Code" > Download ZIP

 Unzip the folder.
 You should have the following files downloaded: